jazirk/AtomClient/README.md

 Run `npm i` to install the dependencies

 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/` or `http://localhost:4201/`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding